 The delivered Astra report .rpt files have been written against a local development server at Ad Astra.
 The Astra Schedule software is “smart” enough to automatically connect them to a user’s local server at run time, so no setup or configuration is necessary to run the delivered Astra Schedule reports.

 However, when opening and editing an existing report in Crystal Reports and trying to run a preview, the report will automatically try (and fail) to connect to the last server it was connected to when the .rpt was saved (which is the local development server at Ad Astra).
 In order to get a successful preview of a user’s local data, a new connection to the local database must be established.
-This document describes how to make a new connection.

 - Locate a copy of a report (.rpt file) on the Astra server and open in Crystal Reports.
 Search for .rpt files on the application server to find the install path.